VVSD-Charan/VVSD-Charan/README.md

-<h2 align="left">Hi 👋! <br><br>I am a full stack developer trying to change my domain into AI engineer.
+<h2 align="left">Hi 👋! <br><br>I am a full stack developer trying to change my domain into AI-ML engineer.
 I am proficient in GenAI.
-I have knowledge of LangChain, LlamaIndex, Prompt Engineering and RAG (Retrieval Augmented Generation).
+I have knowledge of LangGraph (creating agent and multi-agent applications), LangChain, LlamaIndex, Prompt Engineering and RAG (Retrieval Augmented Generation).
 I am a Microsoft certified  Azure AI Engineer Associate. <br><br>Currently I am learning Lang Graph to create multi-agent LLM applications.
 Looking forward to collaborate with people who have experience in AI and enthusiasts who are learning like me.</h2>

 ###